Finding a person of interest from the Investigation

 or both.

-From the time range list, select a time range.
+Use the time filter to select a time range.

 This investigation process provides a timeline of events, including where the person